Helping You Navigate Children’s SSI Claims

 It is important to know that initial claim denials are common in children’s SSI cases, just as they are for adults who worked before becoming disabled.
 The essence of succeeding with your claim is presenting conclusive evidence that:

-- Your child has a qualifying physical or mental disability — ranging from asthma or a seizure disorder to a cognitive disability such as autism or bipolar disorder — that prevents him or her from being self-sufficient to the extent that other children are
+- Your child has a qualifying physical or mental disability – ranging from a low birth weight to asthma to a seizure disorder to a cognitive disability such as autism or bipolar disorder – that prevents him or her from being self-sufficient to the extent that other children are

 - Your family’s income and assets fall within the strict limits held as standards by the Social Security Administration (SSA)